Try Something Green And Nutrtrious Called Rapini

 So, if you find a good deal on rapini, prepare for a blanching fest in your kitchen.

 I’ll tell you what we like to do with our cooked rapini because I feel it is the only way to describe the beauty of this green vegetable.

-If you are keto then using keto bread is an easy alternative.
+If you are keto, then using keto bread is an easy alternative.

-Italian Rapini and pasta is a huge hit in Italy because it’s fast and easy to make, and inexpensive.
+Italian Rapini and pasta is a massive hit in Italy because it’s fast and easy to make, and inexpensive.

-If you are on a Keto Diet try using Konjac noodles or Nu Pasta Noodles both are equally delicious in soups and pastas.
+If you are on a Keto Diet, try using Konjac noodles or Nu Pasta Noodles.
+Both are equally delicious in soups and pasta.

-How to make Classic Italian Rapini
+How To Make Classic Italian Rapini

 - 3 bunches or 1lb of raw rapini